-The crew asks Walton if they can head home already, because with the sub-zero temperatures and the stuck-in-the-ice situation, morale has gotten unbearably low.
+- Meanwhile, the crew asks Walton if they can head home already, because with the sub-zero temperatures and the stuck-in-the-ice situation, morale has gotten unbearably low.

-Victor berates them for giving up, and they are momentarily moved to agree with him.
+- Victor berates them for giving up, and they are momentarily moved to agree with him.

-But two days later, they ask again, and Walton is all "Fine.
+- But two days later, they ask again, and Walton is all "Fine.
 We can go home."

-When the ship is about to return to England, Victor dies.
+- When the ship is about to return to England, Victor dies.
 Just like that.